GoogleCloudPlatform/cloud-sql-proxy/README.md

+# Warning
+This is an experimental branch of the Cloud SQL proxy that uses GRPC connections.
+It is not production ready, and may not contain features already included in the master branch.

 ## Cloud SQL Proxy
 The Cloud SQL Proxy allows a user with the appropriate permissions to connect to a Second Generation Cloud SQL database without having to deal with IP whitelisting or SSL